Cushion, responsiveness, and sustainability — the Ghost 14 has it all

-The carbon emissions of the Ghost 14 are 10.34 kg CO₂eq.
+The carbon emissions of the Ghost 14 are 10.34 kg CO₂e.
 To understand this impact, we performed a life cycle impact assessment utilizing the Product Environmental Footprint (PEF) methodology, the current standard of the European Commission.
-The carbon impact includes production of materials, assembly of product, packaging and distribution, and end-of-life of the Ghost 14.
+The carbon impact includes the full lifecycle of the Ghost 14 shoe: production of materials, assembly of product, packaging, distribution, and end-of-life.

-Loved by runners for its smooth ride, the Ghost is all about balance, but what makes the Ghost 14 special is its even lighter environmental footprint.
+Loved by runners for its smooth ride, the Ghost is all about balance, but what makes the Ghost 14 special is its environmental footprint.
 Our efforts to make the Ghost 14 carbon neutral started with reducing its carbon emissions.
-Almost all upper textiles have now been converted to contain a minimum of 30% recycled polyester, and many are 100% recycled polyester — including the sock liner top cloth, tongue lining, toe box reinforcement, and more.
+Almost all upper textiles have now been converted to contain a minimum of 30% recycled polyester, and many are 100% recycled polyester — including the sockliner top cloth, tongue lining, toe box reinforcement, and more.

-We then compensate for the remaining carbon emissions we have not yet been able to reduce with the purchase of carbon offsets to make an immediate impact to help address climate change.
+We then compensate for the remaining carbon emissions we have not yet been able to reduce with carbon offsets to make an immediate impact to help address climate change.

 So what are carbon offsets?